Quasi-isometry invariants of weakly special square complexes: Preliminaries

 \section{Preliminaries}

-In this paper, there are two types of finite dimensional polyhedral complexes: (1) complexes of simplices and (2) complexes of cubes (or cube complexes).
+In this paper, we deal with two types of finite dimensional polyhedral complexes: (1) complexes of simplices and (2) complexes of cubes (or cube complexes).
 Unless otherwise stated, polyhedral complexes (or their subcomplexes) are assumed to be connected and by each cell, we mean its closure.
-Among 1-dimensional polyhedral complexes, `\textit{graphs}' are finite ones and `\textit{trees}' are (possibly infinite) simply connected ones; a \textit{star tree} is a tree of diameter 2.
-For a (closed) subset $S$ of a polyhedral complex $X$, the \textit{full subcomplex of $X$ spanned by $S$} is the subcomplex which is the union of cells of $X$ whose vertices are contained in $S$.
+Among 1-dimensional polyhedral complexes, `\textit{graphs}' denote finite ones and `\textit{trees}' denote (possibly infinite) simply connected ones; a \textit{star tree} is a tree of diameter 2.
+For a (closed) subset $S$ of a polyhedral complex $X$, the \textit{full subcomplex of $X$ spanned by $S$} is the union of cells of $X$ whose vertices are contained in $S$.
 A \textit{combinatorial map} $f:X\rightarrow Y$ between two polyhedral complexes $X$, $Y$ of the same type is a (continuous) map which takes the interior of each cell of $X$ homeomorphically onto the interior of a cell of $Y$.
 If $f$ is injective (locally injective, resp.), then $f$ is said to be a \textit{combinatorial embedding (combinatorial immersion, resp.)}. \textbf{Unless otherwise stated, any map between polyhedral complexes is assumed to be combinatorial.}